ipverse/asn-ip/README.md

 }
 ```

-To download the latest lookup table used to enhance the generated route data:
+To download the latest autonomous system lookup table used to enhance the generated route data:
 ```$ curl https://raw.githubusercontent.com/ipverse/asn-ip/master/as.csv```

 If you plan to use the routing data for firewalling purposes, have a look at: